2012 Malaysian Grand Prix: Free practice

 Lewis Hamilton was the fastest driver in the first practice session, ahead of Sebastian Vettel and Nico Rosberg.
 Romain Grosjean finished the session fifth-fastest despite his car becoming stuck in seventh gear.
 Jenson Button was ninth overall, but was forced to end his session early after the team discovered an oil leak.
 Ferrari's difficult start to the season continued with Felipe Massa and Fernando Alonso finishing thirteenth and fifteenth respectively, while HRT encountered further difficulties, with Narain Karthikeyan's car crippled by transmission problems; both Karthikeyan and de la Rosa finished the session seven seconds slower than Hamilton.

 Hamilton repeated his performance in the second session, setting a lap time one-tenth of a second slower than the time he posted in the first session.
 Michael Schumacher was second-fastest, with Jenson Button third.
 Bruno Senna returned to the cockpit after Williams test driver Valtteri Bottas completed the morning session in Senna's car; Senna placed nineteenth overall.
 After placing fifteenth in the first session, Fernando Alonso ended the day sixth-fastest, though his lap time was only a tenth of a second faster than his time in the first session.
 Teammate Massa languished in sixteenth, considerably slower in the afternoon than he was in the morning.
 Both HRT drivers managed to improve their morning times by two seconds, to end the session five seconds adrift.

+A fire broke out in the premises of Lotus early on Saturday morning.
+The fire started with an electrical fault in the refrigerator.
+Lotus's reception unit and the stable's kitchen were destroyed in the fire.
+No one was injured in the fire.

 The circuit was declared damp for the third and final practice session on Saturday afternoon after light rain fell during the GP2 support race.
 The damp conditions saw several drivers – most notably Lewis Hamilton – running wide early on, before a dry line was established.
 Despite the off-track excursions, the session was not interrupted by red flags.
 Rosberg topped the sixty-minute session, the only driver to go below one minute thirty-seven for all practice sessions, ahead of Vettel and Mark Webber.
 The Ferraris once again struggled, with Alonso in thirteenth place, 1.3 seconds behind Rosberg, and Massa in sixteenth, a further second behind.
 The two HRT drivers continued to languish five seconds off the pace, but were within sight of the Marussias of Timo Glock and Charles Pic.